strayptr/wow/README.md

 ### build

 Building from source was designed to be completely effortless.
-It's my hope that by making "developer experience" a first-class feature (and by treating this as a super cereal project for super cereal people) then folks will feel encouraged to mess with the code and maybe submit a pull request.
+It's my hope that by making "developer experience" a first-class feature then people will feel encouraged to mess with the code and maybe submit a pull request.

 #### OS X